WolfVector/neptune-component/README.md

 ```

 With `n-client-side` you define the number of rows per page, and based on that Neptune will organize your data.}

+### Sorting <a id="sorting"></a>

+Sorting only works when you have pull all your data or when you are using client side pagination.
+The sorting functionality is by default.

 ### CSV download <a id="csv-download"></a>